 It is also considered an ideal choice for wall-side borders and fences; however, it needs support and tying-in to grow on a vertical framework.

-If you’re searching for a companion plant the Clematis vine, Hydrangea, and Forsythia make good ones.
+Searching for a winter jasmine companion plant?
+Consider the Clematis vine, Hydrangea, or Forsythia shrubs.